BIBLE CHRONOLOGY

 The incorrect identification of Longimanus as the Artaxerxes of Nehemiah 2 and Ezra 7, apart from pushing us currently past the year 6000, creates the additional problem that Ezra and Nehemiah would need to have lived extraordinarily long lives, or instead, as many sources actually believe, there would need to have been two leaders called Ezra and two leaders called Nehemiah!!
 (Jamieson Fausset Brown Commentary, Companion Bible, Unger’s Bible Dictionary, etc).

-Ezra’s father, Seraiah, was killed at the final capture of Jerusalem (II Kings 25:18-21, Ez 7:1, I Chron 6:1-15), which means that Ezra must have been at least in his mid seventies when first returning with Zerubbabel after the land had rested its 70 years.
-In the 7th year of Artaxerxes (Ezra 7 - Artaxerxes being another name for Darius, the story just continuing from chapter 6), Ezra would have been in his mid to late nineties when returning to establish the law, and in Darius’ 20th year, when Nehemiah returned to Jerusalem, Ezra would have been around 110.
+Ezra’s father, Seraiah, was killed at the final capture of Jerusalem (II Kings 25:18-21, Ez 7:1, I Chron 6:1-15), which means that Ezra must have been at least in his mid-seventies when first returning with Zerubbabel after the land had rested its 70 years.
+In the 7th year of Artaxerxes (Ezra 7 - Artaxerxes being another name for Darius, the story just continuing from chapter 6), Ezra would have been in his mid-nineties when returning to establish the law; and in Darius’ 20th year, when Nehemiah returned to Jerusalem, Ezra would have been around 110.
 If, however, 60 or so years are inserted between Ezra 6 and 7 to allow for the Artaxerxes of Ezra 7 to be Longimanus, Ezra would then have been approximately 170 years of age!
 This would have been a phenomenal age for that time period.

 However, if the Artaxerxes of the books of Ezra and Nehemiah is identified as Darius I, then a far more logical flow of events can be established.
 It actually becomes very plausible that there is only one Biblical Artaxerxes, i.e. Darius I (Darius the Great).